srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Camera Calibration

 The camera calibration is carried out using the given set of calibration images (20 pictures of a chess-board pattern with 9x6 corners at different perspective to the horizontal plane).
 I ignored the images 1-5 as they were clipped in one way or the other at the edges thereby potentially affecting the calibration.
 The calibration is perfomed on the remaining 15 images by using opencv functions, 'findChessboardCorners' & 'calibrateCamera'.
-The findChessboardCorners returns the location of the corners it found and I passed them to the calibrateCamera function to get  'camera matrix' & 'distortion coefficients' variables.
+The findChessboardCorners returned the location of the corners it found and I passed them to the calibrateCamera function to get  'camera matrix' & 'distortion coefficients' variables.

-To save some time, I also saved the variables to a pickle file.
-This way, I could re-use the pickle file when trying out different ways to tackle the lane identification problem without recalculating the calibration variables.
+To save some time, I also saved these variables to a pickle file.
+This way, I could re-use the pickle file when trying out different ways to tackle the lane identification problem without recalculating the calibration variables every time.

 Another opencv function 'undistort' corrects an input image using the camera matrix and distortion coefficients variables.
 This is also the first in our pipeline.